 Conclusions

 A variety of simple derivatives containing long chain thioesters was conveniently prepared from the corresponding tert-butylthioether using bismuth triflate and long chain acid chlorides and studied for their liquid crystalline properties.
 Some cyanobiphenyl thioesters studied showed liquid crystalline properties, the nononyl thioester showed a nematic phase and a smectic A phase, while extending the aliphatic chain by one and two gave materials which only exhibited a smectic A phase.
-By SAXS, the assignment of the phases was confirmed for the cyanobiphenyl thioester 5e and spacing between the layers was determined to be around 1.5 times the molecular length.
+By SAXS/WAXS, the assignment of the phases was confirmed for the cyanobiphenyl thioester 5e and spacing between the layers was determined to be around 1.5 times the molecular length.
 The packing of these layers seemed to be influenced by the interaction of the biphenyl rings between neighbouring molecules.
 By attaching a bulky group at the end of the alkyl chain, the layers could be potentially be pushed apart, reducing the interaction between the biphenyls.21 If this were the case, the layer spacing would change to one or two times the molecule length.
 It was found that 5e, which exhibited the lowest temperature for the nematic phase, was not stable under the conditions used for measurement of dielectric anisotropy.
 It was found that even though diphenyl butadiynes furnished with peripheral long chain esters have liquid crystalline properties, the thioester analogues did not.
 Extension of the synthetic methodology for synthesis of thioesters was attempted upon a 1-cyanoazulene derivative.
 The presence of the azulene did not allow for the formation of the desired product, but instead a Friedel-Crafts reaction on the 3-position predominated.
 Though this was not the desired reaction, this opens the possibility for further functionalization of azulenes.
 However, this synthetic strategy may be a possibility if prior to the transformation using bismuth triflate, the 3-position was substituted.

 Experimental